E. Ashley Hairston

 Her current role as the Associate Director of Orientation and Lower Division Programming, which falls under both the Office of the Dean of the College as well as the Office of the Dean of Students, allows her the opportunity to work collaboratively with offices across campus that deliver programs to first-year students, sophomores, and transfer students.

-Bert is concluding his dissertation in the City, Culture, and Community doctoral program at Tulane University in New Orleans, LA where he’s studying the formation of college students’ sense of belonging.
-While enrolled as a PhD student, Bert has collaborated with Tulane University’s Office of Retention & Student Success and the Office of Academic & Career Advising on a variety of initiatives ranging from technology innovation to first-year advising.
+Bert Ellison earned his PhD in Sociology in the City, Culture, and Community program at Tulane University, where he studied the formation of college students’ sense of belonging during the first year of undergraduate enrollment.
+Prior to working at Wake Forest University and during his time as a doctoral student, Bert collaborated with Tulane University’s Office of Retention & Student Success and the Office of Academic & Career Advising on a variety of initiatives ranging from technology innovation to first-year advising.
 Prior to starting his doctoral studies, Bert worked as a Senior Academic & Career Advisor at Tulane University and as an Admissions Counselor at The University of New Orleans.
-He holds a Master of Divinity degree from Duke University and a Bachelor of Science degree in Psychology from The University of North Carolina at Chapel Hill.
-He’s thrilled to join the OAA staff and is hopeful for many years of collaborative partnership with the WFU community.
-North Carolina has always been home, and Bert is excited to return with his wife Ashley Garner Ellison (WFU class of 2008) and two sons, Griff (2 years old, WFU class of 2041) and Max (6 months old, WFU class of 2043).
+He also holds a Master of Divinity degree from Duke University and a Bachelor of Science degree in Psychology from The University of North Carolina at Chapel Hill.
+He’s thrilled to be a part of the OAA staff and is hopeful for many years of collaborative partnership with the WFU community.
+North Carolina has always been home, and Bert is excited to be here with his wife Ashley Garner Ellison (WFU class of 2008) and two sons (WFU classes of 2041 and 2043, respectively).

 Ruiting was born and raised in Shanghai, China.
 She earned her Bachelor of Arts in Economics from Shanghai University and Master of Arts in School counseling from Northern State University in Aberdeen, South Dakota.
 After finishing graduate school, she began as an academic counselor in New Oasis International Education working with international high school students who studied abroad.
 In the past three and half years, she served over two hundred students and helped them along with their way to colleges.
 She is excited to join the team and looks forward to working with WFU students.
 During her leisure time, she enjoys baking, sewing, and cooking.